Welcome to my website!

 My postgraduate studies were in development and economics; my undergraduate studies in French and Spanish.

 I love to write and have authored (and co-authored) numerous research reports, policy papers, articles and blogs on various aspects of development finance, including innovative finance (e.g. blended finance, social impact bonds, urban and municipal finance), debt (including ‘ethical’ and green debt products and state-contingent debt instruments), development aid and tax.
-I am a regular contributor to the University of Sheffield Political Economy Research Institute (SPERI) blog, UNDP’s blog ‘Our Perspective’ and regularly write for other development media outlets (Guardian, Devex etc.).
+I have written for (among others) the University of Sheffield Political Economy Research Institute (SPERI) blog, UNDP’s blog ‘Our Perspective’ and have also written for other development media outlets ( such as the Guardian and Devex).
 On this website, you can read about my work.

 I hope you find some of my work of interest!